soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 <img class="mx-auto d-block mb-2 post-img" src="/assets/img/2023-06-07/pauli-grouping.png"><br>

 This is the exact implementation of `PauliList.group_commuting` under Qiskit.
+Now, instead of 5 measurements, only 3 measurements are needed to sample all the Pauli strings once.
+This is a 40% reduction in the number of measurements, demonstrating the importance of Pauli grouping in VQE.

 ## Final Remarks